 Disclaimer: Please use the guide in this post only for educational purposes.

-- This method requires an iOS device to be jailbroken if you want to remove iCloud activation lock.
-Using Pangu Jailbreak, the latest iPhones running latest iOS versions could be easily jailbroken.
-Click on this link to get to the Pangu website where necessary tools and instructions are available.
+Step 1: This method requires an iOS device to be jailbroken if you want to remove iCloud activation lock.
+Using Yalu Jailbreak, the latest iPhones running latest iOS versions could be easily jailbroken.
+Click on this link to get to the Yalu jailbreak page where necessary tools and instructions are available.
 If your iPhone is already jailbroken you could skip this step.

-- On a jailbroken iPhone, download these apps from Cydia – iFile, iCleaner and iFirewall.
+Step 2: On a jailbroken iPhone or iPad, download these apps from Cydia – iFile, iCleaner and iFirewall.

-- Use these tools individually for specific functions.
-For example, the iFile too would remove any stored password on an iOS device.
+Step 3: Use these tools individually for specific functions.
+For example, the iFile app too would remove any stored password on an iOS device.
 Navigate to var/keychains/ and delete the database keychain-2.db.

 You're done.
 The iCloud activation lock should be removed from your device.
 Now you can add new iCloud account on your device.